dedis/cothority/byzcoin/Contracts.md

-Suppose we are in a hierarchical situation where the boss is allowed to do anything, the managers are allowed to do a certain set of tasks including spawning user Darcs and the users are allowed to do another set of tasks but they are not allowed to do anything.
+Suppose we are in a hierarchical situation where the boss is allowed to do anything, the managers are allowed to do a certain set of tasks including spawning user Darcs and the users are allowed to do another set of tasks but they are not allowed to spawn any new Darcs.
 The SecureDarc contract already achieves some of the requirements.
 If the managers are benign, they would spawn users with the correct set of rules.
 Thus the users cannot give themselves extra permission because they are only authorized to invoke their `evolve` action.
 If the boss is benign, then he/she will only spawn managers with the correct set of rules.
 What the SecureDarc cannot do is to stop managers from spawning user Darcs with arbitrary rules.
 We can prevent this problem by writing new Darc contracts.
-A simple solution is to write three contracts: BossDarc, ManagerDarc and UserDarc.
+A simple solution is to write three contracts:
+BossDarc, ManagerDarc and UserDarc.
 The BossDarc will be the same as SecureDarc.
 The ManagerDarc will have additional logic in its Spawn function which stops it from spawning manager or boss Darcs.
 Finally, the UserDarc will not be allowed to spawn any other Darc.

 ## Possible future contracts